waimea-bsjenner/level-2-programming-assessment/docs/test-plan.md

 ### expected result

-should end process if one player's health goes below 0, ending the loop
+should announce a winner and end the loop and process if a player's health goes to or below 0

 ---

+## Turn system and end loop works

+see if the game actually works and is playable

+### test data to use

+I'll play a test match

+### expected result

+It shouldn't break and use appropriate values